-- Remember that the automation must be active (published) in order for the activities to be available to see.
+- Remember that the automation must be active (published) for the activities to be available to see.
 This option allows you full traceability of the automation's usage and flow.

-In addition, you will always be notified in-app in the Notifications at the top navigation bar, as soon as any of your automation flows has been executed:
+- In addition, you will always be notified in-app in the Notifications at the top navigation bar as soon as any of your automation flows has been executed:

 How can I test Contractbook custom task automation?

-For the test to be performed, you can just add yourself as a signee, then first save the template as a new draft, then sign it.
+- To perform the test, you can add yourself as a signee, then save the template as a new draft and sign it.
 Remember to choose Only me as the signature method at the draft's top.

 How can I fix a failed automation?

-In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:
+- In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:

-In this view, you can identify the reason for the failure by expanding the failure to run details.
-You can then use the information found here to change the approval automation back from the configuration settings.
+- In this view, you can identify the reason for the failure by expanding the failure to run details.
+You can then use the information found here to change the approval automation from the configuration settings.

 How can I check the automation runs successfully?

-Note: you can only mark a task as completed if you are assigned to it.
+- Note: you can only mark a task as completed if you are assigned to it.

-As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow:
+- As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow:

-Now that you have tested the automation workflow, you are ready to start using it and save time by assigning reminders for any type of task to the relevant executor.
+Now that you have tested the automation workflow, you are ready to start using it and save time by assigning reminders for any task to the relevant executor.

 With the in-app automation builder, you ensure that you always meet that deadline.